Tool Reference

 Parameters:

-• search (string, optional): The search query text
+• search (string, optional): The search query text.
+When empty, the tool can still filter by resource types.

 Usage Examples: